Store Hours

 Transplant Young Plants Into Their New Homes

-By now, your plants have 3 or 4 real leaves — they'll look different from the miniature seedling leaves.
-When the ground is warm, and you're not expecting soaking rain, look into transplanting your small plants into their new outdoor home.
-These large seedlings that are ready to be planted can also be called "transplants" or sometimes "starts."
-In cases where you direct sowed, you may still want to shuffle plants around for the best sun and spacing.
+You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
+By now, your plants have three or four real leaves — they'll look different from the miniature seedling leaves.
+When you're not expecting soaking rain, and the ground is warm, look into transplanting your small plants into their new outdoor home.
+"Transplant" means that you put these small plants straight into the garden soil or into pots.
+In cases where you direct sowed, you may still want to shuffle plants around for the best spacing and sun.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch

-Finish your planting by following it with compost and mulch.
+Finish your flower bed with mulch and compost.
+Mulch keeps your soil moist and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more fruit and flowers.
-Mulch keeps your soil from drying out and controls weeds.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+It may help foster stronger and larger plants that bear more flowers and fruit.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your E Greensboro Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your E Greensboro Garden Center, online, or on our mobile app.
 Let's get growing together.

 4425 W Wendover Ave